 The Issuer has sought to mitigate concentration risks through diversification of the portfolio at vessel-type level, among other things.
 The effect of diversification at vessel-type level varies with general economic developments and may be lower during a recession than during periods of recovery or economic expansion.

-The Issuer monitors the insurance coverage of mortgaged vessels closely, and the Issuer therefore considers the risk of insufficient insurance coverage on mortgaged vessels to be low.
 A significant negative change in the credit quality of borrowers may negatively affect the value of the Issuer's loans and increase impairment charges and losses.